czheluo/MLCV/_posts/2018-03-10-setting-up-new-server.md

 # Setting up on a new server

-I recently started my post-doctoral fellowship in a new lab.
-And this means getting set up on a new server!
+Getting set up on a new server!
 Here's a step-by-step reminder to myself of what to do when I inevitably need to do this again.

 ### 1. Avoid typing out long logins by editing your `~/.ssh/config`